ikostan/TestAutomationFrameworkUsingAppiumWithPython/page_object_models/README.md

 ### Introduction<br/>

+Within your web app's UI there are areas that your tests interact with.
+A Page Object simply models these as objects within the test code.
+This reduces the amount of duplicated code and means that if the UI changes, the fix need only be applied in one place.<br/>

 Page Object Model is a design pattern to create Object Repository for web UI elements.
 Under this model, for each web page in the application, there should be corresponding page class.
-This Page class will find the WebElements of that web page and also contains Page methods which perform operations on those WebElements.<br/>
+This Page class will find the Elements of that web/app page and also contains Page methods which perform operations on those Elements.<br/>

 ### Problem<br/>